So, you're planning to go to Japan? Well, you made a great choice, because Japan is one of my most favorite countries to visit!

 The actual physical pass can be received then when you arrived in Japan, only if you are a foreign tourist visiting Japan from abroad, legally allowed to stay in Japan under the entry status 'Temporary Visitor'.
 This will be represented by a special stamp or sticker in your passport (if you pass the immigration entry in Japan, usually the officer will give your passport this, but always check your passport before exchanging your order just to be sure).

-Beli Japan Rail Pass di Indonesia
+Beli JR Pass di Indonesia

 To get the pass, you have to visit a JR Exchange Office and turn in the Exchange Order.
 If you're arriving in Haneda Airport, just head to the JR Office next to the Tokyo Monorail Haneda International Terminal gate.
 I exchanged my order at that office on my last visit and luckily I arrived the second the office opened its door in the morning (the JR Office at Haneda International Terminal often had long queues).
-But actually you can exchange your order at any JR Exchange Office (usually it's in big interchange stations like Tokyo Station, Shinjuku Station, or listed stations).
+But you can exchange your order at any JR Exchange Office (usually it's in big interchange stations like Tokyo Station, Shinjuku Station, or listed stations).

 Using JR Pass